 Doug and Suzanne Corkum, owners of Sainte-Famille Wines, purchased the farm over 35 years ago, and established the vineyard in 1980 with one acre of vines.
 Over the years the vineyard has increased to 25 acres.
 We opened our doors in June, 1990 and are now 27 years old.
 Our vineyard is situated on a gently sloping hill overlooking the Avon River Valley.
 It is one of the warmest vineyard sites in Nova Scotia.

-Ninety- five percent of our wines are produced solely from our grapes.
-However, we do purchase some from local growers.
-We grow eight varieties of white grapes and four varieties of red.
-All of our wines are 100% Nova Scotian.
+Ninety- five percent of our wines are produced solely from our grapes, with the remaining 5% coming from local growers here in Nova Scotia.
+We grow eight varieties of white grapes and four varieties of red, and we guarantee that all our wines are 100% Nova Scotian.